ballerina-attic/module-ballerinax-azure.cv/README.md

 # Ballerina Azure CV Service Connector

 This connector allows to use the Azure CV service through Ballerina.
-The following section provide you the details on connector operations.
+The following section provide you the details on the connector operations.

 ## Compatibility
 | Ballerina Language Version